-In the second part of Hemopet’s Blog series on toxic foods for dogs, we discuss nontoxic foods for dogs that often end up on toxic food lists.
-The definition of toxic is: containing material or being poisonous, especially when capable of causing death or serious debilitation.
+In the second part of Hemopet’s Blog series on toxic foods for dogs, we discuss foods that often end up on toxic food lists.
 These foods do not necessarily contain a chemical that is particularly toxic to companion dogs, but can cause serious health problems or potentially death.

 With all foods detailed throughout the series, we encourage everyone to know where your local emergency veterinary clinic is and to have the number programmed into your phone.

 Alcohol is not good for companion dogs and the effects can be significant – including death.
 A dog’s reaction to alcohol in general is similar to humans, but it takes a lot less to induce alcohol poisoning in dogs compared to humans.
 In fact, alcohol poisoning in dogs is more common than you might think.

 - Vomiting or retching

 If you have ever made a loaf of bread, you know that sometimes you need to leave it out for it to rise.

 So, if a dog eats this, the bread dough expands in the stomach similar to being baked in the oven.

 Ingestion of unbaked dough can lead to alcohol poisoning because of fermentation and/or to bloat.